Treatment for shingles

 Shingles symptoms

-The shingles’ symptoms vary widely from patient to patient.
+The symptoms of shingles vary widely from patient to patient.

 Most patients report a burning feeling or tingling of the skin before there is any evidence of a rash.
 The pain is often severe, yet there may not be any rash to see or feel, which can be frustrating.